UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 We make a distinction between linear and non-linear reactions in the particle sense.
 A linear reaction is any reaction where only one of the reactants is represented as a particle.
 There are no constraints on the number of reaction products in linear reactions.
 In contrast, a non-linear reaction is a reaction where two or more reactants are represented as particles in the simulation.
 An example of a non-linear reaction would be an elastic collision between two neutrals of the same species.
-There exist linearisation techniques for some of these reactions, so the initial focus of the framework is linear reactions.
+There exist linearisation techniques for some of these reactions, so the initial focus of the library is linear reactions.

 Linear Reaction structure
 =========================